pixelWXC/zhiyue/_bmad-output/planning-artifacts/epics.md

 ### Story 3.2: AI Illustration Generation Integration

 As a Developer,
-I want to connect to an image generation model (e.g., Nano Banana Pro via Gemini or external API) using the generated scene descriptions, So that I can create a unique visual aid for the flashcard.
+I want to connect to an image generation model (using **gemini-3-pro-image-preview** via Gemini API) using the generated scene descriptions, So that I can create a unique visual aid for the flashcard.

 **Acceptance Criteria:**